Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reowou30/index.md

 \- use in home-made lotions or balms

 Also available in a 10ml bottle containing 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.

+**Cautions:**

+Keep away from eyes and mouth.
+If skin, eye or nasal irritation occurs, discontinue use.